 Note: Perform a radiological check to verify if the abutment perfectly fit in the implant.
-We recommend the use of an implant supported prosthesis and not splinted to natural teeth.
+We recommend the use of an implant supported prosthesis and not splinted to natural teeth and to avoid cantilevers.

 The practitioner must choose the torque when screwing the abutments with the help of the torque wrench: we recommand a 20 to 30 N.cm torque depending on the implant diameter and length, on the bone quality and on the healing period.